 - vegetarian or vegan

-If you love seasonal Soup Recipes, you’ll enjoy this satisfying carrot and sweet potato soup.
+If you love seasonal homemade Soup Recipes, you’ll enjoy this satisfying carrot and sweet potato soup.

 - Sweet Potatoes: look for garnet red sweet potatoes.
 These are the variety with purplish orange skin and orange flesh.
 Sweet potato provides a natural sweetness to the soup and is a perfect color partner with carrots and red lentils.
 They help create a creamy-thick texture when blended.

-- Dry Red Lentils: red lentils are a protein-packed addition, lending a nutty flavor and a thickening quality when they break down during cooking.
+- Dry Red Lentils: red lentils are an easy addition, lending a nutty flavor and a thickening quality when they break down during cooking.
 They’re another ingredient that contributes to the overall creaminess of this soup.
-You can find red lentils in the bulk bins for the best value and buy exactly what you need.

 - Fresh Ginger: ginger adds freshness with a hint of spicy.
 It enhances the complex flavors of this soup, but it isn’t loud.
 If you love ginger, you can add a bit more!
 Best of all, there’s no need to peel the ginger.
 Grate it on a Microplane and add it to the soup.

 - Fresh Rosemary: you’ll need about a 4-inch sprig of fresh.
-Fresh has a stronger/fresher flavor than dried.
+Fresh has a stronger/fresher flavor than dried, but you can use dried.
 Unless you’re growing rosemary, you’ll have leftovers, so make these Roasted Rosemary Cashews.
-Like ginger, rosemary is a flavor builder.
-Although it’s typically a loud herb, it’s not overpowering in this soup.
-It gets puréed in the soup so there are no stray rosemary leaves to overwhelm one bite.

 To easily make this soup dairy-free, substitute the heavy cream with full-fat coconut milk